How To Make Training More Engaging

 • Test with diverse learner groups before full rollout

 Tools like Synthesia make this easier by automatically generating captions in multiple languages and allowing you to adjust pacing without re-recording content.
-Remember that 60% of learners access training on mobile devices, so optimize for small screens from the start.

 8. Personalize the learning experience where possible → Make every learner feel the content was built for them